<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 The total number of HubSpot workflows grows pretty regularly, offering more options with each update.
 HubSpot offers more workflow options than you see here, but these are some of the main types you’ll work with.
 Bear in mind, their availability depends on your HubSpot subscription.

-3. Deal-based workflows: Deal-based workflows are triggered by actions or properties related to deals.
+3. Deal-based workflows are triggered by actions or properties related to deals.
 They can help automate deal management, such as updating deal stages, assigning tasks, or sending notifications to team members about deal progress.

 4. Ticket-based workflows: Available with Service Hub Pro or Enterprise, these workflows are designed to manage and automate customer service processes related to support tickets.